open-runtimes/open-runtimes/runtimes/node-17.0/README.md

 You can now send `POST` request to `http://localhost:3000`.
 Make sure you have header `x-internal-challenge: example1234`, and JSON body `{ "path": "/usr/code", "file": "index.js" }`.

-If you make changes to example script, restart to apply changes with `docker-compose restart`.
+You can also make changes to the example code and apply the changes with the `docker-compose restart` command.

 # Notes

-Functions for this runtime must be exported directly through the `module.exports` object.
+When writing functions for this runtime , ensure they are exported directly through the `module.exports` object.

 An example of this is: